Code-Institute-Submissions/PaulSweeney-cmd-Benched_24-7-cmd./README.md

 ## 2. Libararies, Frameworks & Additional Programmes:
 * [Font Awesome 4.7.0](https://fontawesome.com/v4.7.0/): The Font Awesome library was used throughout the design to add responsive and unresponsive icons for a positive user experience.
 * [Bootstrap 4.3.1](https://getbootstrap.com/docs/4.3/getting-started/introduction/): The Bootstrap grid system was used for the layout as well as additional forms, responsiveness and website styling.
+* [Microsoft Word](https://www.microsoft.com/): I used the Microsoft Word programme to create my Rules & Regulations document which appears in a seperate window when the hyperlink is clicked.
 * [Google Fonts](https://fonts.google.com/): Google Fonts was used to import the Abel Family & Open Sans Condensed font style throughout my design.
 * [Shutterstock](https://www.shutterstock.com/): Shutterstock was used for its array of useful media images that fit well within the design of the site.
 * [Balsamiq](https://balsamiq.com/): I used Balsamiq for my website frameworks.